 Black cohosh is said to be useful for menopausal symptoms (eg, hot flushes, mood lability, tachycardia, vaginal dryness), for menstrual symptoms, and for arthralgias in rheumatoid arthritis or osteoarthritis.

-Evidence regarding benefit in relieving menstrual symptoms is conflicting (1).
+Evidence regarding benefit in relieving menopausal symptoms is conflicting (1).
 There are few reliable data on its effectiveness for other disorders and symptoms.

 A recent review included 16 randomized controlled trials of women (n=2027) using oral preparations of black cohosh (average dose 40 mg).
 There was no significant difference between black cohosh and placebo in the frequency of hot flushes (3 trials; 393 women) or in menopausal symptom scores (4 trials; 357 women) (1).
+A 2016 review of botanical products that included black cohosh also found no benefit for menopausal symptoms (2).
+A 2017 network meta-analysis in women with an intact uterus found that, compared to placebo, black cohosh decreased vasomotor menopausal symptoms.
+However, black cohosh was not as effective as hormonal treatments (3).
 A lack of standardization of the supplement product used between studies indicates that more research is necessary to reach definitive conclusions.

 Adverse effects are uncommon.
-The most likely are headache and GI distress.
+The most likely are headache and gastrointestinal distress.
 Dizziness, diaphoresis, and hypotension (if high doses are taken) may occur.